Cardkess/linktree-clone/README.md

 ## Conclusion

 Congratulations!
 You have successfully installed and set up the linktree clone project.
 You can now use the backend and frontend servers to create and manage your personal page with links.
-Don't forget to explore the backend service endpoints
+Don't forget to explore the backend service